linseyqiu-hub/fMRI-CPCA-cmd/README.md

 1. Clone the repository into your machine.
 2. Place your study data somewhere inside the folder.
 (IMPORTANT: Make sure to only have ONE folder/study and NO other folders containing pre-existing processed data.
 This is due to parts of the script recursively searching through your directories for files and having duplicate file/folder names will cause unexpected behaviours)
+3. IMPORTANT: Open the GUI version of fMRI CPCA by running cpca.m from MATLAB.
+This is create necessary default files that will be used by the command-line code.
-3. Edit `configs.m` with your specific parameters (see Configuration section below)
+4. Edit `configs.m` with your specific parameters (see Configuration section below)
-4. Run the following command in MATLAB terminal: `run_cpca_cmd`
+5. Run the following command in MATLAB terminal: `run_cpca_cmd`
-5. Review the displayed parameters and confirm to begin analysis
+6. Review the displayed parameters and confirm to begin analysis

 ## Configuration